deepakjaiswal09/terraform-multi-cloud-deployment/README.md

 ## 📌 Objective

--Build and automate a multi-cloud deployment setup where:
+- Build a multi-cloud foundation where identical infrastructure can run on AWS and GCP simultaneously.
--Terraform provisions identical NGINX servers on both AWS and GCP.
+- Enable easy switching between cloud environments in case of outages or performance degradation.
--All infrastructure configurations are managed from a single Terraform codebase.
+- Manage infrastructure from a single Terraform configuration using reusable modules.
--State files are stored securely in an AWS S3 bucket for remote backend management.
+- Maintain remote, versioned Terraform state in AWS S3 for collaboration and disaster recovery readiness.
--Modules are used to ensure reusability and scalability.
+- Serve as a base model for future high-availability architectures, integrating DNS failover or CDN routing later.

 ## 🛠 Tools & Services